godotengine/godot-docs/tutorials/animation/introduction.rst

    Keyframe editor editing a key

-You can also edit the easing value for a keyframe here by clicking and dragging its easing setting.
-This tells Godot how to change the property values when it reaches this keyframe.
+You can also edit the easing value for a keyframe here by clicking and dragging its easing curve.
+This tells Godot how to interpolate the animated property when it reaches this keyframe.

 You can tweak your animations this way until the movement "looks right."